giangvo1125/book-test/README.md

 		- To run app, use npm start or npm run start:dev for the development environment, npm run start:prod for the production environment.

+	client:
+		- First, on the client's folder, user command line to install the node modules (npm install).

+		- To run app, use npm start or npm run start:dev for the development environment, npm run start:prod for the production environment.

 =====================